Office of Financial Aid and Scholarships

 Wisconsin Residency Requirements

-Section 36.27(2) of the Wisconsin State Statutes (below) lists all the requirements for Wisconsin residency.
+Section 36.27(2) of the Wisconsin State Statutes (below) lists all the requirements for Wisconsin residency for tuition purposes.
 It is your responsibility to register correctly as a resident or nonresident.
-Contact the Admissions Office, Room 102, Student Services Center, 715-346-2441, for interpretation and further information about your proper residency classification.
-If you wish to request a change in your residency classification, contact the Admissions Office for the proper forms.
+Contact the Office of Admissions and Recruitment, Room 102, Student Services Center, 715-346-2441, for interpretation and further information about your proper residency classification.
+If you wish to request a change in your residency classification, contact the Office of Admissions and Recruitment for the proper forms.

 Minnesota Residents: If you meet Minnesota residency requirements at a public institution in Minnesota, you may be eligible to pay the established reciprocity fee for coursework taken at UW-Stevens Point.
-Contact the UW-Stevens Point Admissions Office, Room 102, Student Services Center, for more information or go to www.ohe.state.mn.us.
+Contact the UW-Stevens Point Office of Admissions and Recruitment, Room 102, Student Services Center, for more information or go to www.ohe.state.mn.us.

 Midwest Exchange Program